KiranKumarAlugonda/mean-seed/README.md

 # MEAN (Mongo Express Angular Node) seed
 *MongoDB, Express.js, AngularJS, Node.js + Grunt, Jasmine*

+## Quick setup
+1. setup server environment (install node.js, mongoDB, git, etc., install global npm modules, clone the repo to get the website files)
+	- see `README-server_setup_windows_mac` (and/or `README-server_setup` for linux) and below for more details
+2. run `npm install` and `grunt q` from the root directory
+3. run node (and mongo if not already running) - `node run.js` and then view the site in a browser at `http://localhost:3000`

 This is project is meant to be a starting point for full stack javascript (Angular + Node) HTML5 websites and mobile apps (cross platform, responsive, can optionally be wrapped with TriggerIO, Phonegap, etc.).
 - It's meant to be:
 	- more specific than barebones language specific seeds such as angular-seed so you can start out with core functionality such as user login, sign up, forgot password, etc. out of the box, BUT: